OWASP/Software-Component-Verification-Standard/en/0x11-V2-Software_Bill_of_Materials.md

 ## Control Objective

 Automatically creating accurate Software Bill-of-Materials (SBOM) in the build pipeline is one indicator of mature development processes.
-Generated SBOMs should always use a recognized or industry-standard format such as CycloneDX, SPDX, or SWID.
+Generated SBOMs should ideally use a recognized or industry-standard format such as CycloneDX, SPDX, or SWID.
 Each format has different capabilities and use-cases they excel in.
 Part of adopting SBOMs is identifying the use-cases and capabilities necessary to achieve those use cases and aligning them to the format which best suites a specific purpose.
 While SBOM format standardization across an organization may be desirable, it may be necessary to adopt more then one to meet contractual, compliance, or regulatory requirements.

 <div style="page-break-after: always;">
 </div>